 Provides a foundation for reading and interpreting research done by social scientists, as well as doing research and writing in more advanced courses.
 Focuses on principles for research design and the collection, analysis, and presentation of data.
-Applies to the writing-intensive component of the Liberal Arts Core Curriculum.
+Applies to liberal arts writing-intensive requirement.
 OFFERED: Sem.
 I.